-No official recognition of the World Day has yet taken place in any countries in North America.
+No official recognition of the World Day has yet taken place in any country in North America.

-The US Congress has so far passed several resolutions in respect of the World Day.
+The US Congress has so far issued several statements in respect of the World Day.

 Congressmen Alcee L. Hastings and Dan Burton issue statements on 18.11.2011

 “I offer my thoughts and prayers to all those who have lost loved ones to road crashes.
 All over the world, in every country and locality, traffic accidents remain an ongoing peril and a source of preventable tragedy.
 As we embark on the Decade of Action for Road Safety, we should pause to remember who it is that we are fighting for. ….This Day of Remembrance also calls attention to the necessary policies needed to improve transportation management, infrastructure, vehicle safety, education, and post-crash care and rehabilitation.
 Here in the United States it is of the utmost importance that we continue to support public policies designed to reduce key risk factors like speeding, drunk driving, distracted driving, and the failure of many Americans to use seat belts, child restraints, and other safety devices….”

 Link for other languages: